 Tips for getting your claim accepted

-- File your claim as soon as possible.
-Your policy may have a time limit for making claims – and even if you’ve got plenty of time, it’s best to file while the information is fresh in your mind.
+File your claim as soon as possible: your policy might have a time limit for making claims – and even if you’ve got plenty of time, it’s best to file while the information is fresh in your mind.

 Has your claim been rejected?
-Read our guide to see what to do next.
+Read our guide below, to see what to do next.